samrickman/lft-bot-nhs/readme.md

 # Automated NHS Lateral Flow Test Ordering

 This is a simple piece of software which orders Lateral Flow Tests from the GOV.UK Website.
+Inspired by a similar project in Python by [Laurence](https://github.com/ledurnan).

 It requires you to enter your NHS-registered username and password.
 It then opens a browser and completes the web form for you.
 If tests are unavailable, it waits five minutes and retries, until tests are available.